maixnor/wu-quartz/content/semester 3/Exam solutions BA1.md

 ```

 >[!info]
-> o without rotation is better
+>- o without rotation is better
->x with rotation is better
+>- x with rotation is better
 >
 >why?
 >	only positive values with rotation